paul-hammant/JIRA_exporter/README.md

     Make sure to note the repository's name.

-5. Clone / purge the default content / push that back
+4. Clone / purge the default content / push that back

     Clone it, and make sure to delete all the default content that Github makes for you, and push it back, after you've run through the wizard.
 It is a shame you HAVE to choose a theme in Github-Pages - I'd like a "no theme".

     Commit and push it back to the gh-pages branch

-6. Install the MAFF plugin into Firefox.
+5. Install the MAFF plugin into Firefox.

     [https://addons.mozilla.org/en-us/firefox/addon/mozilla-archive-format/](https://addons.mozilla.org/en-us/firefox/addon/mozilla-archive-format/)

-7. Work out the highest bug number for your JIRA project.
+6. Work out the highest bug number for your JIRA project.

-8. Launch Firefox
+7. Launch Firefox

+    The size of the window is import - make it as long as you can, even if it is not full width.

     Click somewhere within it to take away that blue effect on the URL field.

+8. Install the Gem that's in the repo

+    Note - this is the first time you'll need to have cloned this repo.

+    ``` bash
+    jruby -S gem install sikulix-1.1.0.3.gem
+    ```

 9. Run the script

-    Note - this is the first time you'll need to have cloned this repo.

     ```
     ./exportJira.sh THE_NEW_GH_REPO_NAME YOUR_JIRA_PROJECT_CODE HIGHEST_ISSUE_NUM